 /proc/net/sockstat displays statistics about network socket utilization.

-/proc/sys/net/ipv4/ip_ display the range of ports that Linux will use when originating a connection.
+/proc/sys/net/ipv4/ip_ display the range of ports that Linux uses.

 /proc/sys/net/ipv4/ protection against syn flood attacks.